 Make sure appliances are installed and operated according to the manufacturer's instructions and local building codes.
 Also, use a carbon monoxide alarm - preferably close to sleeping areas inside the home.

 A flex connector is the corrugated metal tubing used to bring gas from supply pipes to your appliance.
-Uncoated brass connectors are dangerous and can cause a serious gas leak.
+Uncoated brass connectors are dangerous and can cause a serious gas leak because they may become cracked over time.
 Replace them immediately with a stainless connector or plastic coated brass connector.
 A certified professional or a City of Leesburg gas service technician should inspect and change your flex connectors.
-Call (352) 728-9840 for more information.
+Call for more information.